savonet/book/workflow.md

 }
 ```

-This can be used with AJAX-based backends to fetch the current metadata of our
+This can be used with AJAX backends to fetch the current metadata of our radio.
-radio.

 #### Enqueuing tracks